fetchai/docs-archived/docs/i_nets/quickstart-bw1.md

 Tweet              | 0                          | 50                        | 300

 A key responsibility of validators, developers and users is that they take part in decisions on the future directions of the project.
 The way that these decisions are made is known as governance and is a key element of decentralised networks.
-The Fetch.ai ledger uses a simple governance mechanism that was first used by [Bitcoin](https://www.coindesk.com/bitcoin-coders-confront-an-old-quandary-how-to-upgrade-an-entire-network), where a majority of miners have to make a decision on whether to perform a specific software upgrade to the network.
+The Fetch.ai ledger uses a simple governance mechanism that was first used by <a href="https://www.coindesk.com/bitcoin-coders-confront-an-old-quandary-how-to-upgrade-an-entire-network" target="_blank">Bitcoin</a>, where a majority of miners have to make a decision on whether to perform a specific software upgrade to the network.

-## How To Qualify for Rewards?

 <div class="admonition note">
   <p class="admonition-title">Note</p>
-  <p> To earn rewards, users must first <a href="https://fetch.ai/staking/">stake</a> FET ERC20 tokens on Ethereum.
+  <p> To qualify for rewards, users must first <a href="https://fetch.ai/staking/" target="_blank">stake</a> FET ERC20 tokens on Ethereum.

-  While not strictly necessary we also encourage people who have not already done so to try out the other <a href="./quickstart-aw1.md">AW-1</a> challenges</p>
+  While not strictly necessary we also encourage people who have not already done so to try out the other <a href="./quickstart-aw1.md">AW-1</a> challenges.</p>
 </div>

+## How To Earn Rewards

 To earn rewards, users must complete the following tasks, which are designed to familiarise them with the tools used for sending transactions, delegating stake and voting on governance proposals.
 The general flow is as follows:

-1. Create a test-net address and link this to their Ethereum staking address (anyone who has completed the [AW-1](./quickstart-aw1.md) task can skip this step).
+1. Create a test-net address and link this to their Ethereum staking address (anyone who has completed the <a href="../quickstart-aw1/" target="_blank">AW-1</a> task can skip this step).

 2. Send a transaction on the test-net.